denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 describes in using the system engages a sophisticated mechanism.
 The mechanism was not, however, the primary instrument of augmentation.
-Rather, it was the process of designing, making, and experimenting with tools that enhanced the intellect..
+Rather, it was the process of designing, making, and experimenting with tools that enhanced the intellect.
 Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”[^66] In other words, the development of the